 My 9-year old nephew got a book for Christmas on stop-motion animation with Legos.
-When I saw his first videos, they were so fun I had to add sounds to them.
+When I saw his first videos, they were so fun I had to add sounds to them (what I do for a job, basically!).
 With a few simple suggestions, he was off and running doing all his own sound design.

 First off, here’s the book he used to learn how to make a stop-animation movie with Legos:

 Klutz Lego Make Your Own Movie Kit.
 It even comes with the legos, backgrounds and the baseplate.
 It’s easy to get started and a movie can take as little as 8 minutes to make.

 Let’s look at one of his movies without sound:

 The sound really brings the dinosaurs to life!

 Types of Sounds